Catboy-Riku/NyatOS/README.md

 At first launch the entire program on Computer 0 takes up ~860,000 bytes of the 1,000,000 max defaulted by the CC:Tweaked config.

-This will eventually cause an out of memory error if you make too much save data and don't change the max in the CC:Tweaked config.
+This will eventually cause an out of memory error if you make too much save data and don't change the max default.

 Similarly, when trying to install the OS more then once per load-in into your Minecraft world it will give an out of memory error.<br />
 This part can be hotfixed by simply exiting to the Minecraft main menu, loading back in, and trying again.